 We are at a turning point in our education system.
 Over the past few months we’ve seen a demand, not only for virtual learning options, but for culturally diverse curriculum.
 Maroon Arts and Culture offers enrichment courses that amplify marginalized voices.
 Our teachers have various credentials, multiple degrees and decades of experience in the classroom.
-Though our instructors have experience working with diverse student bodies and are prepared to meet the needs of students with learning differences.
+Our instructors have experience working with diverse student bodies and are prepared to meet the needs of students with learning differences.
 We have a variety of programs available for students of all ages.
 We also offer College Readiness and Creative Career Guidance.

 No one expects you to remember 5th math!
 Our teachers are here to help, challenge and support students as we adjust to our new educational reality.